nrobillard/convex-hull/README.md

 % CSC 440 Assignment 2: Convex Hull

-Credit To Professor Noah Daniels for the starter code and GUI
+Credit To Professor Noah Daniels for the Benchmarking code, The testing code and GUI

 # Introduction